airbytehq/airbyte/docs/using-airbyte/getting-started/readme.md

 - [On AWS ECS](/deploying-airbyte/on-aws-ecs.md) (Spoiler alert: it doesn't work)

 ### Self-Managed Enterprise
-Airbyte Self-Managed Enterprise enables multiple users, and multiple teams to use Airbyte all on one instance through Single Sign-On (SSO) and role-based access control (RBAC).
-Store all connector secrets in your company secret stores (e.g. Amazon KMS) and quickly get an overview of Airbyte health with our Datadog integration.
+Airbyte Self-Managed Enterprise is the best way to run Airbyte yourself.
+You get all 300+ pre-built connectors, data never leaves your environment, and Airbyte becomes self-serve in your organization with new tools to manage multiple users, and multiple teams using Airbyte all in one place.

 To start with Self-Managed Enterprrise, navigate to our [Enterprise setup guide](/enterprise-setup/README.md).